How does my student receive regular mail at SUNY Delhi?

 You are always welcome to call the Parent Help Line at 607-746-4505 or any campus department (see Quick Reference Directory).
-But, please be advised that certain information, such as your student's grades, cannot be released to you (pursuant to The Family Educational Rights and Privacy Act of 1974) unless an Information Release Form has been completed by your student and is on file with Registrar's Office.
+But, please be advised that certain information, such as your student's grades, cannot be released to you (pursuant to The Family Educational Rights and Privacy Act of 1974) unless an Information Release Form has been completed by your student and is on file with the Registrar's Office.
 Student Information Release Forms are available in the Registrar's Office, 124 Bush Hall and must be signed by the student.

-What type of extra-curricular activities are offered?
+What type of extracurricular activities are offered?

 What transportation options are available?

-Students who bring vehicles to campus and must pay an annual parking fee of $150.00 plus tax.
+Students who bring vehicles to campus must pay an annual parking fee of $150.00 plus tax.
 A parking decal is issued by University Police.
 Please review Parking Information for full details of parking regulations and fees.